phLeung/Invasive-Species-Prototype/README.md

 # Invasive-Species-Prototype
 A Web board game for my senior's projects class
 This is a prototype web board game and website that educates 4th graders about invasive species.
 I worked on this with a team.
+The web board game project will be passed on to the next projects group.